Peter King's Monday Morning QB: Mock Draft

 3. I think this is the definition of fan loyalty: Since midseason 2016, the Nebraska Cornhuskers are 6-12, including losses of 62-3, 56-14, 54-21 and 56-14.
 On Saturday, they drew 86,818 paying customers to see their spring game.

-4. I think, if you want to know why we are buried in a hillock of mock drafts today, read The MMQB’s Tim Rohan story.
+4. I think, if you want to know why we are buried in a hillock of mock drafts today, read this story by The MMQB’s Tim Rohan.
 And read Bill Belichick talk about the godfather of mocks and of scouting college players for every team as a hobby, the late Joel Buchsbaum.
 What a relationship Belichick and Buchsbaum had.
 As relayed by Hub Arkush, Belichick once said: “Joel was one of my best friends.”

 5. I think I am one person, flailing against the gigantic windmill that is NFL Draftmania, which is so loved by the NFL because it keeps NFL beat people and draftnik sites in full-draft-promotion mode for four full months, further bolstering the prospect for higher ratings on the three-day draft weekend.
 It is absurd that the NFL draft begins 108 days after the college football season ends, and 152 days after the last big Saturday of the college football season.
-There is no good reason for the draft to be so late, and to add to the already mountainous degree of difficulty for these college players by preventing them from working with their teams till May.
+There is no good reason for the draft to be so late, and to add to the already mountainous degree of difficulty for these college players by preventing them from working with their teams until May.

 6. I think bigger isn’t always better, but you’d never know that by covering the National Football League.